wp-plugins/user-name-security/readme.txt

 Stable tag: trunk
 License: GPL v3

-User Name Security prevents WordPress from showing your real Login, by overriding User Nicename, Nickname and Display Name and the body_class function.
+SX User Name Security prevents WordPress from showing your real Login to everyone, by overriding User Nicename, Nickname and Display Name and the body_class function.

 == Description ==

-WordPress automaticaly uses User login to fill in User Display Name.
+WordPress automaticaly uses User login to fill in the "User Display Name".
 WordPress also allows everyone to use the same value for Nickanme, Display Name and Login.
-A hacker may use this information to find your login.
-And the body_class function also shows to everyone your User ID and Nicename ont author pages.
+A hacker can easily use your "NickName" or "Display Name" to find your real login.
+The body_class function also shows to everyone your User ID and Login on author pages.

-Once activated, User Name Security will prevent WordPress from showing those informations
+Once activated, SX User Name Security will prevent WordPress from showing those informations

 **Features include**